 Back to top.

-We invite all parishioners to watch The Chosen in Seton Hall on Sunday evenings from 7-8:30 p.m.
+We invite all parishioners to watch two episodes of The Chosen (seasons 2, 3, & 4) in Seton Hall every Sunday from noon to 3:00 p.m. from January 28 through April 28, 2024.
 The Chosen is the first-ever multi-season TV show about the life of Jesus.
 It’s a fresh take on the Gospels that follows Jesus as he gathers his disciples, heals the needy and sacrifices himself for the sake of humanity.
-It’s a beautiful series, so please join us from October 15 through December 10.
-Every Sunday, we’ll watch an episode and have a casual discussion afterward.
+It’s a beautiful series, so please join us!
+Every Sunday, we’ll watch two episodes and have a casual discussion afterward.
 No registration is required and there is no cost to attend.
 Light refreshments will be served.

 A cenacle is a discussion group.
 These cenacles study the diary of St. Faustina Kowalska and associated passages in the Bible and the Catechism.
 One group meets Wednesday mornings from 9-10:30 a.m. and the other meets Friday afternoons from 1-3:00 p.m.
 Participants need St. Faustina's diary as well as a formation manual, both of which can be obtained through the parish office.
 Interested in joining one of these great groups?
 Please contact Jill Skaife at jskaife@seasparish.org.